What to do before, during and the morning after a big night out to minimise the hangover.

 Snacking throughout the evening and tucking into a sensible breakfast the following morning will also keep a sore head at bay.

 It’s easier said than done, but sipping water alongside your favourite tipple will pay dividends the following day.
-Alcohol is a diuretic which means it stimulates your kidneys to produce urine.
-When you drink too much alcohol, you pass lots of urine and can quickly become dehydrated (hence the banging headache in the morning).
+Your liver needs water to process alcohol, and when you drink too much, it actually diverts water away from essential organs such as your brain (hence the banging headache in the morning).

-As the night wears on you get thirstier the more dehydrated you become, which is why you may start to drink faster.
-Alternating alcoholic drinks with water will help control the amount of booze you consume, the speed at which you drink and will lower the concentration of alcohol in your stomach.
+As the night wears on you get thirstier the more dehydrated you become, which is why you start to drink faster.
+Alternating alcoholic drinks with water will help control the amount of booze you consume, and the speed at which you drink.

 Alcohol disturbs restorative sleep, which is why you’re more likely to wake up feeling groggy after a heavy night out.
 It also messes with your circadian rhythm and makes you need to pee more in the night.